adamsilver/fdpb/08-an-upload-form.md

 Very few tasks on the web, require a user to upload just a single file at a time.
 Take the two examples from the introduction to this chapter.
 Both attaching files to an email and uploading photos to an Ebay advert involve uploading multiple files in one go.

-The easiest but most problematic way to solve this would be to add the `multiple` boolean attribute to the file input:
+The easiest, but most problematic way to solve this would be to add the `multiple` boolean attribute to the file input:

 ```HTML
 <input type="file" multiple>
 ```

-This gives users the same method of selecting files as described with the single file input.
-Except for one difference: the user can select multiple files from the dialog:
+This provides the same method of file selection as described above, except that users can select multiple files from within the dialog.

 ![Selecting multiple files](./images/08/multiple-dialog.png)

-And that would be it excusing the number of problems this creates:
+That would be it, if you ignored two significant problems:

 First, users can only select files within a single folder.
-If they need to upload files within different folders they can't.
+If they need to upload files in different folders they can't.
 Of course, users could move all the files into a single folder beforehand but this puts the onus on the user.

-Second, not all browsers support this behaviour.
-And in these browsers, it will degrade into a single file picker which could result in a broken experience.
-For example, take the following form which asks users to submit receipts.
+Second, not all browsers support the multiple attribute.
+And when support is lacking, a single file input may be found wanting.

+For example, take a form which asks users to submit receipts.
 When the `multiple` attribute is supported, users can upload all the relevant receipts and submit them.
-But without support, users can only upload a single receipt.
+Without support, users can only upload a single receipt.

 ![Problem](./images/08/problematic-form.png)